-Amounts to be collected for the Healthy Florida program must be established annually in the General Appropriations Act.
+Amounts to be collected for the Healthy Florida program must be established annually in the General Appropriations Act. - (a) Payment of a monthly premium may be required before the establishment of an enrollee's coverage start date and to retain

+1248 monthly coverage.

-- (a) Payment of a monthly premium may be required before the establishment of an enrollee's coverage start date and to retain monthly coverage. - (b) An enrollee may be required to make copayments as a condition of receiving a health care service. - (c) A provider is responsible for the collection of pointof-service cost-sharing obligations.
-The enrollee's cost-sharing contribution is considered part of the provider's total reimbursement.
-Failure to collect an enrollee's cost sharing reduces the provider's share of the reimbursement. - (8) PROGRAM MANAGEMENT.-The corporation is responsible for the oversight of the Healthy Florida program.
+- (b) Enrollees may be required to make copayments as a condition of receiving a health care service. - (c) Providers are responsible for the collection of point of service cost sharing obligations.
+The enrollee's cost sharing contribution will be considered part of the provider's total reimbursement.
+Failure to collect any enrollee cost sharing will reduce the provider's share of the reimbursement. - (8) PROGRAM MANAGEMENT.-The corporation is responsible for the oversight of the Healthy Florida program.
 The agency shall seek a state plan amendment or other appropriate federal approval to implement the Healthy Florida program.
-The agency shall consult with the corporation in the amendment's development and submit by June 14, 2013, the state plan amendment to the federal Department of Health and Human Services.
-The agency shall contract with the corporation for the administration of the Healthy Florida program and for the timely release of federal and state funds.
-The agency retains its authorities as provided in ss.
-409.902 and 409.963. - (a) The corporation shall establish a process by which grievances can be resolved and Healthy Florida recipients can be informed of their rights under the Medicaid Fair Hearing Process, as appropriate, or any alternative resolution process adopted by the corporation.
+The agency shall consult with the corporation in the amendment's development with a submission deadline to the federal Department of Health and Human Services of June 14, 2013.
+The Agency will contract with the corporation for the administration of the program and for the timely release of federal and state funds.
+The Agency retains its authorities as provided under ss.
+409.902 and 409.963. - (a) The corporation shall establish a process by which grievances can be resolved and Healthy Florida recipients can be informed of their rights under the Medicaid Fair Hearing Process, as appropriate, or any alternative resolution process adopted by the corporation. - (b) The corporation shall establish a program integrity process to ensure compliance with program guidelines.
+At a minimum, the corporation shall withhold benefits from an applicant or enrollee if the corporation obtains evidence that the applicant or enrollee is no longer eligible, submitted

-(b) The corporation shall establish a program integrity process to ensure compliance with program guidelines.
-At a minimum, the corporation shall withhold benefits from an applicant or enrollee if the corporation obtains evidence that the applicant or enrollee is no longer eligible, submitted incorrect or fraudulent information in order to establish eligibility, or failed to provide verification of eligibility.
-The corporation shall notify the applicant or enrollee that, because of such evidence, program benefits must be withheld unless the applicant or enrollee contacts a designated representative of the corporation by a specified date, which must be within 10 working days after the date of notice, to discuss and resolve the matter.
-The corporation shall make every effort to resolve the matter within a timeframe that will not cause benefits to be withheld from an eligible enrollee.
-The following individuals may be subject to specific prosecution in accordance with s.
-414.39:
+1277 incorrect or fraudulent information in order to establish 1278 eligibility, or failed to provide verification of eligibility.
+1279 The applicant or enrollee shall be notified that because of such 1280 evidence program benefits will be withheld unless the applicant 1281 or enrollee contacts a designated representative of the 1282 corporation by a specified date, which must be within 10 working 1283 days after the date of notice, to discuss and resolve the 1284 matter.
+The corporation shall make every effort to resolve the 1285 matter within a timeframe that will not cause benefits to be 1286 withheld from an eligible enrollee.
+The following individuals 1287 may be subject to specific prosecution in accordance with s.
+1288 414.39: